Who Won the Vietnam War?

 Between 1953 and 1974, the total cost to the United States was estimated to be $134.45 billion ($1.020 trillion at 2015 value).
 The breakdown: direct military cost $111 billion; US military aid to South Vietnam $16.138 billion; US economic aid to South Vietnam $7.315 billion.

 There are varying accounts of the total number of civilian and military casualties in North and South Vietnam.
 As per estimates released by the Vietnamese government, the North Vietnamese side lost 2 million civilians and 1.1 million military personnel.
 These figures probably include deaths in Laos and Cambodia, which were also drawn into the conflict.
 The number on the South Vietnamese side is estimated to be around 300,000.

-In September 1940, the Japanese Imperial forces had occupied Indochina and had support of the French.
-France had already been occupied by Germany, and its colonies were treated as an extension to serve Germany and their allies’ war effort.
+In September 1940, the Japanese Imperial forces occupied Indochina and had support from the French.
+France had already been occupied by Germany, and its colonies were treated as an extension to serve Germany and its allies’ war effort.

 In 1941, the Indochinese Communist Party created Viet Minh Common Front, under the leadership of Ho Chi Minh, to take on the occupying Japanese Imperial forces.
 At the time, Viet Minh was actively supported by the United States and the Chinese Nationalist Party.